CD47|Proteinase K|EGFR|BCMA|PD-L1|CD276|ACE2|TMPRSS2|Exosome Isolation Kits

 Affinity | High | Low | Low | Low | Low | Low |

-Fc-alpha receptor, also known as FcαR, is the receptor specific for IgA which binds IgA with low affinity.
-Only one type Fc receptor belongs to the FcαR subgroup, which is called FcαRI (CD89) [5].
-FcαRI is expressed on neutrophils, eosinophils, monocytes/macrophages, dendritic cells, and Kupffer cells [6] [7] [8].
-FcαRI expression is constitutive and independent of the presence of IgA ligand because the receptor is expressed at similar levels on cells from patient deficient in IgA [9].
-The structure of Fc alpha receptor is shown in the figure 4.
+FcαR is the receptor specific for IgA which binds IgA with low affinity.
+As the sole IgA Fc receptor, FcαRI (CD89) is specifically expressed on cells of the myeloid lineage, including neutrophils, eosinophils, monocytes/macrophages, dendritic cells, and Kupffer cells [7-9].
+FcαRI expression is constitutive and independent of the presence of IgA ligand because it is expressed at similar levels on cells of patient deficient in IgA [10].
+The structure of FcαR is shown in the figure 4.

 Figure 4.
 The structure of Fc alpha receptor and Fc epsilon receptors

 A single gene encoding FcαRI has been isolated, which is located within the leukocyte receptor cluster on chromosome 19.
-The FcαRI lacks canonical signal transduction domains but can associate with two FcRγ signaling chains that bear an activation motif (ITAM) in the cytoplasmic domain.
-FcαRI expressed alone mediates endocytosis and recycling of IgA [10].
+The FcαRI lacks canonical signal transduction domains but can associate with two FcRγ signaling chains that bear an activation motif (ITAM) in the cytoplasmic domain, allowing activatory functions FcαRI expressed alone mediates endocytosis and recycling of IgA [11].

 Table 2.
 The feature of Fc alpha receptor